 Nominations for the Amateur Radio Service to Scouting Award are made through the appropriate ARRL Section Manager.
 A nominee must meet five of 10 requirements.
 The requirements range from teaching the Radio Merit Badge to participating in the Jamboree On The Air (JOTA), to providing communications support for Scouting events.
 Scout leaders cannot nominate themselves.

-Once the ARRL Section Manager approves the award nomination, they will issue a letter on ARRL letterhead to the Scouter congratulating them on their award and thanking them for their service to Scouting and amateur radio.
+Once the ARRL Section Manager approves the award nomination, they submit the completed nomination form to the Supervisor of the ARRL Field Organization Team.
+They, in turn will issue the certificate show above and return it to the Section Manager for award to the recipient.
 Note that the ARRL Section Manager is the only required ARRL approval for this award.